- Book early for summer 2023 holidays at today's prices

-- Book cheap holidays to Europe, Mediterranean & more
+- Book holidays to Spain, Greece, Cyprus, Turkey & more

 Below are the temperatures expected today at popular destinations in Ibiza.
 Select a destination to compare today's forecast with average weather conditions.

-The weather guide for Ibiza shows long term weather averages processed from data supplied by CRU (University of East Anglia) & today's weather forecast provided by MeteoBlue.
+The weather guide for Ibiza (Ibiza Town) shows long term weather averages processed from data supplied by CRU (University of East Anglia) & today's weather forecast provided by meteoblue.
 Find out more about our data sources.

 Metric (°C / mm) | Imperial (°F / inches)

-Ibiza weather 2019/2020: an overview
+Ibiza weather overview

 Whether you go for the legendary club nights and world famous DJs, or to inspect the various UNESCO World Heritage Sites and pretty whitewashed towns, Ibiza has a huge amount to offer those after everything from late nights and lively parties to rest, relaxation and the great outdoors, all within around two and a half hours of the UK.

 As an island in the Mediterranean Sea, Ibiza's weather enjoys a Mediterranean climate, with characteristically hot, dry summers and much cooler, sometimes wet, winters.
 The most popular time to visit runs from the end of spring to the middle autumn, when conditions are at their finest.